qrslrhko/ChristmasTree/index.md

  - Hide lighting source:
    Unlike normal christmas tree, my lighting source hides under tree branches.
 The lighting source rotates by a period of time.
 This skill makes christmas tree vivic.<br />
+ - Leafs:
+   Use VAO and VBO to generate abundant of leafs.<br />

 ### Performance